-F. Roof/Ceiling Insulation
+F. Ceiling/Roof Insulation

-Option: Option A (Continuous Insulation), Option B (Below Roof Deck Insulation), or Option C.
+Option (B or C): Option B (may require Below Roof Deck Insulation), or Option C (requires any ducts in conditioned space).

-Air Space: Yes or No.
+Air Space Required: Yes or No. If the climate zone and attic/roof option selected require roof deck insulation, an air space is required.

-Above Roof Deck R-value: This field will be auto populated.
-The required above roof deck R-value will vary depending on climate zone and whether or not there is an air space.
+Proposed Below Roof Deck R-value: Whether below roof deck insulation is required will vary depending on climate zone.

+Proposed Ceiling Insulation R-value: The required insulation R-value will vary depending on the option and climate zone.

-Below Roof Deck R-value: This field will be auto populated.
-The required below roof deck R-value will vary depending on climate zone and whether or not there is an air space.
+Required Below Roof Deck R-value: This field will be auto populated.
+The required below roof deck R-value will vary depending on option and climate zone.

-Insulation R-value: This field will be auto populated.
-The required insulation R-value will vary depending on climate zone.
+Required Ceiling Insulation R-value: This field will be auto populated.
+The required insulation R-value will vary depending on option and climate zone.

 Radiant Barrier Required?: This field will be auto populated.
-The radiant barrier requirement will vary depending on compliance option used and climate zone.
+The radiant barrier requirement will vary depending on option and climate zone.

+Comments: Any notes regarding location, unique conditions, or attachments.

+Note:

+Cathedral ceilings cannot comply with the prescriptive approach.

-Note: If attic is unvented, prescriptive compliance cannot be used.
+If attic is unvented, prescriptive compliance cannot be used.

 Compliance may be attempted using the performance approach.

 G. Roofing Products (Cool Roof)

 Roofing requirements are found in Sections 110.8(i) and 150.1(c)11.
-Depending on the climate zone and roof slope, a cool roof (defined as a minimum aged solar reflectance and thermal emittance, or a minimum SRI) may be required by Package A.
+Depending on the climate zone and roof slope, a cool roof (defined as a minimum aged solar reflectance and thermal emittance, or a minimum SRI) may be required for prescriptive compliance.

 Exceptions include (1) low-slope roofs (pitch 2:12 or less) in climate zones 1-12, 14 and 16; (2) steep-slope roofs (pitch greater than 2:12) in climate zones 1-9 and 16; (3) roof constructions that have thermal mass over the roof membrane with at least 25 lb/ft2; and (4) any roof area covered by building integrated photovoltaic panels and solar thermal panels (the area of roof not covered by photovoltaic panels would still need to meet any applicable cool roof requirements).